Investigating Memorization in Video Diffusion Models: Defining and measuring video memorization

 Content memorization has been extensively studied in IDMs, where it is defined as `reconstructive memory', which refers to the reproduction of an object that appears identically in a training image, neglecting minor variations in appearance that could result from data augmentation, with allowances for transformations like shifting, scaling, or cropping~\citep{somepalli_2023_cvpr, chen-amg}.
 Self-Supervised Copy Detection (SSCD)~\citep{sscd} is the standard pre-trained model used to extract embeddings from images, and cosine similarity between SSCD embeddings quantifies content memorization.

+For VDMs, the memorization definitions and metrics need to be adapted due to the additional temporal dimension in videos.
 The only work that has investigated content memorization in VDMs~\citep{frame_by_familiar_frame}, however, does not separately define content memorization as a disentangled definition.
 Instead, it combines content and motion memorization into a single definition, where a generated video is considered memorized if every frame perfectly replicates a training video in both content and motion.
 They correspondingly measure such \textit{content and motion memorization} by adapting SSCD, where they compute SSCD embeddings for each frame, concatenate them, and then calculate the cosine similarity of the resulting vectors, termed Video SSCD (VSSCD):

 where \(G_i\) represents the \(i\)-th frame of the generated video, which has \(N_1\) frames, and \(T_j\) represents the \(j\)-th frame of the training video, which has \(N_2\) frames.
 The function \(\Phi_{SSCD}(\cdot)\) extracts the SSCD embedding for a frame.